daattali/daattali.github.io/_posts/2015-12-07-building-shiny-apps-tutorial.md

 ## 3.2 Let RStudio fill out a Shiny app template for you

 You can also create a new Shiny app using RStudio's menu by selecting *File > New File > Shiny Web App...*.
-If you do this, RStudio will let you choose if you want a single-file app (`app.R`) or a two-file ap (`ui.R`+`server.R`).
+If you do this, RStudio will let you choose if you want a single-file app (`app.R`) or a two-file app (`ui.R`+`server.R`).
 RStudio will initialize a simple functional Shiny app with some code in it.
+I personally don't use this feature because I find it easier to simply type the few lines of a Shiny app and save the files.

 # 4. Load the dataset

 The dataset we'll be using contains information about all the products sold by BC Liquor Store and is provided by [OpenDataBC](https://www.opendatabc.ca/dataset/bc-liquor-store-product-price-list-current-prices).
 They provide a direct link to download a *csv* version of the data, and this data has the rare quality that it is immediately clean and useful.
 You can view the [raw data](http://pub.data.gov.bc.ca/datasets/176284/BC_Liquor_Store_Product_Price_List.csv) they provide, but I have taken a few steps to simplify the dataset to make it more useful for our app.
 I removed some columns, renamed other columns, and dropped a few rare factor levels.

-The processed dataset we'll be using in this app is available [here](http://deanattali.com/files/bcl-data.csv) - download it now.
-Put this file in the same folder that has your Shiny app.
+The processed dataset we'll be using in this app is available [here](http://deanattali.com/files/bcl-data.csv).
+Download it now and place this file in the same folder as your Shiny app.
+Make sure the file is named `bcl-data.csv`.

 Add a line in your app to load the data into a variable called `bcl`.
 It should look something like this